syncfusion-content/asp.netmvc-docs/aspnetmvc/Grid/How-to.md

 ### Populate Grid with data by using NHibernate

-You can populate the Grid with data obtained by using NHibernate.
+You can populate the Grid with data obtained by using the NHibernate.
 The UrlAdaptor can be used for data binding and to handle the request and response from the server.
 You can use the CRUD URL mappers (InsertUrl/UpdateUrl/RemoveUrl/CrudUrl) to provide the action/method to be called while editing.

 The Grid initialization is as follows.